ebpf-networking/bash-cni/README.md

 ## Check the cluster on the master node.

-Copy the configuration file to your ~/.kube directory and run the 'kubectl get nodes' command.
+Copy the configuration file to your `~/.kube` directory and run the `kubectl get nodes` command.

 ```
 $ mkdir -p $HOME/.kube